someengineering/resoto.com/news/2022-06-22-v2.3.1/index.md

 :::

 Resoto now has support for creating edges that cannot be resolved during the phase of collecting the data but are resolved once all collectors have delivered their current snapshot.
-Going forward, we will continue extend our list of collectors to provide relationships across cloud providers.
+Going forward, we will continue extend our collectors to provide insights into relationships across cloud providers.

 <!--truncate-->